Have you already chosen your ski holiday destination? Here is your Visit Italy guide on the best places where to ski in Italy.

 Among the regions of Italy that call to mind the idea of snow, mountains and winter sports, Abruzzo certainly constitutes a major landmark.
 The reason is related to the presence of the magnificent Abruzzo Apennines, with its abundant snowfall that puts it on par with prestigious ski resorts in the Alps and the Dolomites.
 Here you will find efficient and well-connected ski facilities, with a long season from November to May attracting visitors from all over Europe.

-Abruzzo offers the public a fairly wide variety of ski areas.
-The sites for skiing are varied, among them are: Roccaraso, Rivisondoli, Campo Felice - Rocca di Cambio, Campo Imperatore in the Gran Sasso, Monte Magnola in Ovindoli, Pescasseroli, Prati di Tivo, Prato Selva, Scanno and the Godi Pass on Monte Rotondo.
+There are a lot of ski areas in Abruzzo.
+The sites for skiing are varied, among them you can find: Roccaraso, Rivisondoli, Campo Felice - Rocca di Cambio, Campo Imperatore in the Gran Sasso, Monte Magnola in Ovindoli, Pescasseroli, Prati di Tivo, Prato Selva, Scanno and the Godi Pass on Monte Rotondo.

 Roccaraso is certainly the largest and best-equipped ski area in the region.
 The resort of Roccaraso - Rivisondoli, is included in the Skipass Alto Sangro ski area, which includes the resorts of Monte Pratello, Pescocostanzo and Barrea for a total of more than 150 km of ski slopes and 60 km of cross-country skiing.